-5.7 The school analyzes student performance data from trends including (1) implications of schoolwide trends seen from year to year; (2) monitoring the progress of individual students; (3) disaggregation of data by gender, ethnicity, and other factors important to the school; and (4) comparison to comparable outside groups.
-(E/S)
+- 5.3 Bible content and instruction are required in the core curriculum.
+(E/S) - 5.6 There is a systematic process in place for the assessment of student learning and development that includes multiple assessment measures over time to accomplish the expected student outcomes.
+(See Appendix F.) (E/S) - 5.7 The school analyzes student performance data including: 1) implications of schoolwide trends seen from year to year; 2) monitoring the progress of individual students; 3) disaggregation of data by gender, ethnicity, and other factors important to the school; and 4) comparison to outside groups.
+Teachers are trained in data assessment and analysis for program improvement.
+(See Appendix F.) (E/S)